Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ `name_size(&self) -> u32`, `64` by default.
         - ⋯ `name_part_size(&self) -> u32`, `16` by default.
     - ⋯ Sensors first request cell shapes from handlers, then for each unique shape, allocate the actual positions.
 On step, limit f32 numbers to `-1`…`1`, put them in places, fill in reward (`0`) & name, compress if specified, then send to handlers.
-    - ⋯ Test that all data is indeed accumulated correctly, via bogus senders/accumulators.
+    - ⋯ Test that all data is indeed transformed correctly, via bogus senders/transforms.
     - ⋯ Benchmark throughput and latency with bogus data, in time-per-cell.

 - ⋯ Sensors, each with read and write modes: